acerus/shoppable-recipes/readme.txt

 - tracking ID

 Whisk Apps are available on [Google Play](https://getwhisk.com/download-android), [App Store](https://getwhisk.com/download-ios), [Galaxy Store](https://galaxy.store/whisk) or [Web](http://my.whisk.com/).
+After you save a recipe via Whisk Widget it is instantly available in apps too.
+Very convenient for shopping, sharing with friends, creating recipe collections, etc.

 == Frequently Asked Questions ==
+How does it work?
+Built on top of [Whisk Widget Builder](https://developers.whisk.com/tools/widget-builder), this plugin utilizes Whisk SDK to scan for proper recipe microdata and send it to Whisk Platform in just one click.

 Is it free?
 Yes, the plugin and Whisk widgets are totally free.